1. Home

 Work experience in fashion retail, visual design or interior design can be useful.

-Having a website and social media accounts where you can advertise your work will also be important.
+Having a website and social media accounts where you can show your work can also be important.

 Professional and industry bodies